schatzlab/appliedgenomics2018/assignments/assignment2/README.md

 GenomeScope is a web-based tool so there is nothing to install.
 Hooray!
 Just make sure to use the `-C` when running jellyfish count so that the reads are correctly processed.

 ####  [Spades](http://cab.spbu.ru/software/spades/2) - Short Read Assembler.
 Note: Only works under linux

+Normally spades would try several values of k and merge the results together, but here we will force it to just use k=31 to save time.
+The assembly should take about 30 minutes to 1 hour.

 ```
 $ spades.py --pe1-1 frag180.1.fq --pe1-2 frag180.2.fq --mp1-1 jump2k.1.fq --mp1-2 jump2k.2.fq -o asm -t 4 -k 31